 A common practice in warehouse management is to take a photo of an item and place it behind where the item belongs.
 It makes it quite apparent when the item is missing and also helps others to remember where the item belongs.

 One aspect that we didn’t discuss above is that in addition to a 3 month supply of everyday foods it would be wise to include a stash of non-food personal items.
 We have listed a few ideas below.

 - Hygiene items: toilet paper, toothbrushes, toothpaste, dental floss, mouthwash, hand soap, body wash, bar soap, shampoo, conditioner, deodorant, feminine hygiene products, diapers, and baby wipes.

 - Medications: 90 day supply of critical medications, pain relievers, cold/allergy medications, anti-nausea/anti-diarrhea medications, and vitamins.

 - First-aid supplies: bandages, antibiotic cream/ointment, hydrocortisone cream/ointment, hydrogen peroxide, rubbing alcohol, and burn gel.

 Which of these ideas appealed to you?
 Did it spark your creativity to design a plan that wasn’t presented above?
 Quite frankly, this is all about the unique needs of you and your family.

-Start by developing a personalized plan, prepare a place to store your food and start stocking up a little each week.
+Start by developing a personalized plan, prepare a place to store your food, and start stocking up a little each week.
 Make this a priority and make consistent progress until you achieve your goal.
-Click here to see our personal recommendation for reputable food storage suppliers.
+Click here to see our personal recommendations for reputable food storage suppliers.